-2.1.
-The decision to sail is solely the responsibility of the skipper.

-2.2.
-Each US Sabot must carry the following safety equipment: bailer, paddle, and an attached 6 foot painter (tow rope).

-- 2.3.
-Each RS Tera must have an attached painter. - 2.4.
+- 2.1.
+The decision to sail is solely the responsibility of the skipper. - 2.2.
+Each US Sabot must carry the following safety equipment: bailer, paddle, and an attached 6 foot painter (tow rope). - 2.3.
+Each RS Tera and O'Pen Skiff must have an attached painter. - 2.4.
 Each RS Feva must have an attached painter. - 2.5.
 Each skipper must wear a US Coast Guard approved life vest with an attached whistle.
-An auto-inflate vest in not sufficient.

-2.6.
-Skippers can signal the safety boat for assistance at any time.
+An auto-inflate vest is not sufficient. - 2.6.
+Skippers can signal the safety boat for assistance at any time. - 2.7.

-2.7.
 The safety boat can determine that a skipper needs assistance even if the skipper wishes to decline it.